 - Crowdfunding, stem cell interventions and autism spectrum disorder: comparing campaigns related to an international “stem cell clinic” and US academic medical center.
 Cytotherapy.
 2020 Oct 17:S1465-3249(20)30857-4. doi: 10.1016/j.jcyt.2020.09.002.

 - This post focuses on offerings of stem cells and other regenerative services.
-It is not focused on the costs of proven bone marrow or hematopoietic stem cell transplants for blood cancers.
-These costs can also be high, but are generally covered by insurance and scientifically proven in most cases.
+Not the costs of proven bone marrow or hematopoietic stem cell transplants for blood cancers.
+These costs can also be high, but generally insurance covers them.
+Why?
+Because the therapies are scientifically proven in most cases.
 In that same sphere, insurers often do not cover bone marrow or hematopoietic stem cell transplants for autoimmune disorders.
-This category includes multiple sclerosis (MS), scleroderma, and others that are still considered experimental.
+This category includes multiple sclerosis (MS) and scleroderma.
+Also, others that are still considered experimental are going to be the patient’s responsibility.
 However, that might be changing.
-More data are accumulating that immune ablation followed by hematopoietic stem cell transplants is quite effective for some patients.
+More data are accumulating that immune ablation followed by hematopoietic stem cell transplants is effective for some autoimmune disorders.
 More published data is needed in this area.
 I’ve had past concerns about patients being charged for these things.
 They are still investigational hematopoietic stem cell transplants for autoimmune disorders, such as at Northwestern.
 You can read about that here.